bcaudan/angular-directives/README.md

 Description
 -----------
-Three ways to implement a simple tab manager with AngularJS :
+Five ways to implement a simple tab manager with AngularJS :
 * Step 1 : With AngularJS built-in directives
 * Step 2 : With some jQuery DOM manipulations
 * Step 3 : By splitting  view and model